beratungscontor/PCS-BW-Icons/README.md

 #### Usage in Desktop-Applikation (Local)
 Download the Desktop-App and chose your windows installation: **[Draw.io Desktop-App](https://github.com/jgraph/drawio-desktop/releases/tag/v20.7.4)**

-First the "PCS BW Icons" file must be loaded from the repository and saved locally.
+Then the "PCS BW Icons" file must be loaded from the repository and saved locally.
 You can use for this the Zip-file.
-Then the file can be added to the desktop application via drag & drop.
+The file can be added to the desktop application via drag & drop.
 If the user saves the projects, the icon library will remain for further proceeds.

 Download the latest lib here: **[ZIP file](https://github.com/IoaKal/pcs-bw-icons/blob/main/PCS_BW_Icons.zip)**